What habits make top salespeople successful?

 “Motivation is fickle and fleeting,” says Ashley Zagst, Account Executive at Chili Piper and former SDR lead.
-She claims that, because of that lack of motivation, the key to anyone’s success in sales is “consistent persistence.”
+She says that, because of that lack of motivation, the key to anyone’s success in sales is “consistent persistence.”

-Essentially, the sheer fact that these salespeople keep going, even when facing the constant rejection, objections, and communication hoops, sets them apart.
+Essentially, the sheer fact that these salespeople keep going, even when facing constant rejection, objections, and communication hoops, sets them apart.
 Sadly, self-motivation is a trait of good salespeople, rather than a skill you can teach.

 But it’s not just that, is it?